Trucking Industry Trends For 2019 Onwards

 From social media and

-The two points above are just some of the reasons why we have developed FreightTrust, a digitized shipping document management platform, with support for the creation and management of digital Bills of Lading, saving you time and money, and giving you added peace of mind via the safeguards of the blockchain platform that our service is built on – with the addition of integrated A.I. predictions for support in choosing reliable shipping partners, as well as invoice and detention factoring to help get you paid even faster.
+The two points above are just some of the reasons why we have developed FreightTrust, a digitized shipping document management platform, with support for the creation and management of digital Bills of Lading, saving you time and money, and giving you added peace of mind via the safeguards of the blockchain platform that our service is built on – with the addition of integrated predictive A.I. for support in choosing reliable shipping partners.

 What We Do